Please see the Press Release included below regarding the launch of the Interactive Short-Term Rental Accommodation Map.

 Short-Term Rental Licence Applications are being accepted until a total of 300 Applications have been received.
 Once 300 Licence Applications have been received, the application process will be closed until the number of Licences issued falls below the 300 limit set out in By-law 22-017, as amended.

-08 23 2022 Press Release - Short-Term Rental Accommodation Licensing Program
+08 08 2023 Press Release – Short-Term Rental Waitlist Application and Submitting Complaints

 Licensing Process